-- 1. Insert the CD in your CD drive. - 2.
-Install software: Double click on SeasoftV2.exe.
+- 1. Insert the CD in your CD drive. - Install software: Double click on SeasoftV2.exe ( is characters indicating the software version number).
 Follow the dialog box directions to install the software.
 The installation program allows you to install the desired components.
 Install all the components, or just install Seaterm (terminal program for setting up SBE 48), Plot39 (plotting software), and SBE Data Processing (data processing software).